Even after 20 years, there’s no typical day for a Pulse nurse

 Perlita, a general nurse in London, enjoys the busy nature of her job: “Every day is different, you never see the same thing and you continue to learn each day,” she tells us.
 “It’s very challenging and very busy depending on where you are - especially surgery - but I enjoy it when it’s busy and time goes quickly.”

-Monica, an ITU nurse from Cheshire feels nursing has changed a lot over the past 20 years.
+Monica, an ITU nurse feels nursing has changed a lot over the past 20 years.
 “The typical day has become more stressful,” she tells us.
 “I feel like nursing has lost a bit of teamwork and morale.
 Patients have also got more demanding.”
 Hard work is certainly something we heard about from almost all of the nurses we spoke to, with Frank, a surgical nurse from Kent telling us “A typical day is rushing to accomplish all the necessary tasks.”

 We are proud to say that all our nurses, wherever they are and whatever their specialism, put their patients first.
-Tracy, a surgical nurse from Leeds, describes her role as a cancer specialist: “I currently work full time 9-5 Monday to Friday supporting patients all the way through their cancer journey.
+Tracy, a surgical nurse, describes her role as a cancer specialist: “I currently work full time 9-5 Monday to Friday supporting patients all the way through their cancer journey.
 I break bad news, support them through surgery and treatment, and I am their first point of call if they or their families have any questions or worries.
 I spend a lot of time with the patients talking to them and giving them advice.”

 London-based Kathryn sums her job as a paediatric nurse up beautifully: “There is no typical day.
 The only typical thing is that we provide love and care in each.”